-It also happens that players comply to all the terms and conditions, but nevertheless do not get their money paid out.
+It also happens that players comply with all the terms and conditions, but still do not get their money paid out.

 This can happen (and often does happen) when playing at an unreliable casino.

-Unfortunately, in the global online casino market there quite a few casinos that are not completely reliable.
-So please beware!
+Unfortunately, in the global online casino market, there are still quite a few casinos that are not entirely reliable.
+So please, beware!

 Before you start playing at an online casino, read our independent and fair casino reviews.
 And of course, stay away from casinos without any license or blacklisted casinos.